learn-co-curriculum/activerecord-migrations/README.md

 ```

 Every cat should also have a owner.
-First create a new migration named `05_create_owners.rb`.
-The owners should only have a name attribute.
+Let's create a separate "Owners" table.
+First, create a new migration named `05_create_owners.rb`.
+The owners table should only have a name attribute.

 ```ruby